Royal Society of Canada

-The Royal Society of Canada (RSC; Société royale du Canada, SRC), also known as the Academies of Arts, Humanities, and Sciences of Canada (Académies des arts, des lettres et des sciences du Canada), is the senior national, bilingual council of distinguished Canadian scholars, humanists, scientists, and artists in Canada.
+The Royal Society of Canada (RSC; Société royale du Canada, SRC) is the senior national, bilingual council of distinguished Canadian scholars, humanists, scientists, and artists in Canada.

 As Canada's national academy, the RSC exists to promote Canadian research and scholarly accomplishment in both of Canada's official languages; advise governments, non-governmental organizations, and Canadians generally on matters of public interest; recognize academic and artistic excellence; and mentor young scholars and artists.

 History

 In the late 1870s, the Governor General of Canada, John Campbell, Marquis of Lorne, determined that Canada required a cultural institution to promote national scientific research and development.
 Since that time, succeeding governors general have remained involved with the affairs of the Society.
 In 1882, the Royal Society of Canada was founded with the personal patronage of Lord Lorne.
 A year later, in 1883, the Society was incorporated by an act of the Parliament of Canada.

 From its founding until the early 1900s, the structure of the RSC imitated the model of the Royal Society of London, but with the important addition of literature and other elements found in the Institut de France.
 Like their counterparts, membership to the RSC was limited and by election.
 Initially, the RSC was divided into four sections, each of 20 Fellows.
 These sections were: French literature, history, and archaeology; English literature, history, and archaeology; mathematical, physical and chemical sciences; and geological and biological sciences.

 The founding fellows of the RSC included Sandford Fleming, the originator of the world system of Standard Time, and William Osler, one of the greatest physicians of his time.
 The fellows of the RSC were nominated by a committee directed by the Principal of McGill University, John William Dawson, and by the former Premier of Quebec, Pierre Chauveau.
 These two men served as the first and second presidents of the Society.